TheMaskedMan101/Sail.13-APK/README.md

 Legal Disclaimer & Intentions

+You Must Own Sail On Steam To Play This

 We respect the intellectual property of Sail VR.
 Beyond is not intended to infringe copyrights, monetize the game, or mislead users.
 Our goals are strictly:

 Educational and experimental purposes – For coders, VR enthusiasts, and modders to explore and learn.